-^hRoutine systemic staging is not indicated for early breast cancer in the absence of symptoms

-JFDG PET/CT can be performed at the same time as diagnostic CT.
+- i Routine systemic staging is not indicated for early breast cancer in the absence of symptoms. - J If FDG PET/CT is performed and clearly indicates bone metastasis, on both the PET and CT component, bone scan or sodium fluoride PET/CT may not be needed. - k FDG PET/CT can be performed at the same time as diagnostic CT.
 The use of PET or PET/CT is not indicated in the staging of clinical stage I, II, or operable stage III breast cancer.
-FDG PET/CT is most helpful in situations where standard staging studies are equivocal or suspicious, especially in the setting of locally advanced or metastatic disease.

-^kFDG PET/CT may also be helpful in identifying unsuspected regional nodal disease and/or distant metastases in locally advanced breast cancer when used in addition to standard staging studies.
+FDG PET/CT is most helpful in situations where standard staging studies are equivocal or suspicious, especially in the setting of locally advanced or metastatic disease. - FDG PET/CT may also be helpful in identifying unsuspected regional nodal disease and/or distant metastases in locally advanced breast cancer when used in addition to standard staging studies.

-LOCOREGIONAL TREATMENT OF T1-3,N0-1,M0 DISEASE
+LOCOREGIONAL TREATMENT OF T1-3,N0-1,M0 DISEASE^a